Attendance Policy

 - To maintain attendance registers (either manual or computerised) in accordance with school policy.

-- To clearly distinguish between absences that are authorised and absences that are unauthorised, to be considered and acted upon by the appropriate senior leader accordingly.
+- To clearly distinguish between absences that are authorised and absences that are unauthorised, and to be considered and acted upon by the appropriate senior leader accordingly.

 Guidelines